No. 4 Hawaii volleyball team wins classic 5-setter at No. 5 BYU | Honolulu Star-Advertiser

 No. 4 Hawaii volleyball team wins classic 5-setter at No. 5 BYU

-Kristian Titriyski went from getting benched in the opening set to putting down the winning kill after No. 4 Hawaii survived six match points to outlast No. 5 Brigham Young 20-25, 25-22, 23-25, 25-16, 22-20 in an all-time classic tonight at Smith Fieldhouse in Provo, Utah.

-Titriyski finished with a team-high 20 kills, with seven coming in a marathon fifth set that saw Hawaii stay alive time and time again to remain undefeated this season at 7-0 with just its fifth win in 30 all-time matches in Provo.
+Opposite Kristian Titriyski, who is one of those three freshman starters, came back from a first-set benching to put down his 20th kill for the final point that not only kept Hawaii undefeated this season at 7-0, but earned UH just its fifth win in 30 all-time meetings with the Cougars (6-3) in Provo.

+“A lot of grit,” Hawaii coach Charlie Wade said in a phone interview after the match.
+“We were bad early.
+If we had served better in the third set, that match is over in four.
+We were at one point under 70% (serving) and we ended the match almost at 80%.
+We had a couple of loose turns at the end, but overall (the improvement) really made a difference.”

-Sophomore setter Tread Rosenthal, whose ace gave UH match point at 21-20, finished with 43 assists, nine kills, eight blocks and six digs.
+Sophomore setter Tread Rosenthal, whose ace gave UH match point at 21-20, finished with 43 assists, nine kills, eight blocks and six digs and showcased just how special a player UH has running its offense for the next three years.

+Rosenthal, who is 6-foot-11, had the highlight play of the night with a two-handed backward kill from a ridiculous angle inside the antenna in the third set.

+It was just one of an array of dynamic plays from the reigning Big West Freshman of the Year, who has cemented himself as the unquestioned leader of a team that didn’t wilt under the pressure of a tough environment and a Top 5 opponent.

 Hawaii finished with 18.5 blocks after recording only one in the first set.